nmshd/documentation/_docs_integrate/data-model-overview.md

 #### OwnAttributeDeletedByOwnerNotificationItem

-If an Identity has shared an [OwnIdentityAttribute](#ownidentityattribute) or an [OwnRelationshipAttribute](#ownrelationshipattribute) with a peer and deletes their own Attribute, an OwnAttributeDeletedByOwnerNotificationItem will be sent to the peer.
+If an Identity has shared an [OwnIdentityAttribute](#ownidentityattribute) or an [OwnRelationshipAttribute](#ownrelationshipattribute) with a peer and deletes it, an OwnAttributeDeletedByOwnerNotificationItem will be sent to the peer.
 Internally, for the corresponding Attribute of the peer, the `deletionInfo.deletionStatus` will be set to `"DeletedByEmitter"` if it wasn't set to `"ToBeDeleted` before.

 | Name        | Type                                           | Description                                                                                                                  |